GuanceCloud/datakit/internal/export/doc/en/inputs/gitlab.md

 ### GitLab Turns on Data Collection {#enable-prom}

-GitLab needs to turn on the promtheus data collection function as follows (taking English page as an example):
+GitLab needs to turn on the Prometheus data collection function as follows (taking English page as an example):

 - Log in to your GitLab page as an administrator account
 - Go to `Admin Area` > `Settings` > `Metrics and profiling`